eee5263/Dropdown-Component/README.md

 ## Available Scripts

-In the project directory, you can run:
+Navigate to the cloned project directory and run:

 ### `npm install`